jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 *Maker team members can request access in design-internal*

+If you have any product suggestions or feedback please find us in [#product-feedback](https://chat.makerdao.com/home)

 ## Style guide
 These resources help unify brand, marketing, and product experience across Maker.
-Share your questions and thoughts in the #design-system-internal
+Share your questions and thoughts in the [#design-system-internal](https://chat.makerdao.com/home)

 ### Color